Complex Chern-Simons and Gribov: Conclusions

 \section{Conclusions}

-In this work we have studied the complex pole structure of the Gribov propagator and the possibility of obtaining this pole structure from a complex holomorphic action, also it is presented the most general complex scalar gauge invariant holomorphic action.
-Due to a symmetry breaking mechanism for this complex scalar action the characteristic Gribov pole structure is obtained in the case of the most general kinetic holomorphic cocycle of the scalar action.
-Also a good candidate to a composite operator in order to generate a K\"all\'{e}n-Lehmann spectral representation that has positive spectral density, which characterize a composite particle state, is obtained.
+In this work we have studied some aspects of a simplified version of BLG-ABJM kind of models using SCS action structure.
+The complex pole structure of the Gribov propagator and the possibility of obtaining this pole structure from a complex holomorphic action was presented.
+Also it was discussed the a general complex scalar gauge invariant holomorphic action.
+Due to a symmetry breaking mechanism for this complex scalar action the characteristic Gribov pole structure is obtained in the case of a general kinetic holomorphic cocycle of the scalar action, equation (\ref{matteractionblg}).
+Also a good candidate to a composite operator in order to generate a K\"all\'{e}n-Lehmann spectral representation, that has positive spectral density, which characterize a composite particle state, was obtained.
 It is interesting to note that the holomorphic structure is fundamental in order to introduce interaction terms in the definition of the composite operator and perform loop corrections without a mix between correlators that destroy the spectral representation.
 This mechanism could be fundamental in the study of confinement in the Gribov scenario and will be matter for a future work.
+To conclude we can point out for the necessity of absorbing Witten's work on holomorphic complex theories \cite{Witten:2010cx} in order to settle the physical interpretation of this non-perturbative scenario, that is, theories that provide propagators with the complex pole structure of the \textit{i-particles}.